rosell-dk/webp-on-demand/README.md

 - Find a jpeg or png image in the list.
 In the "type" column, it should say "webp"

 ## Troubleshooting
-By appending "?debug" to your image url, you get a report from *webp-convert* instead of the converted image.
+By appending ```?debug``` to your image url, you get a report from *WebP convert* instead of the converted image.
+If there is no report, it means that the .htaccess is not working as intended. *NOTE: This feature is currently only implemented when converted files are in the same folder* - but its on the roadmap for the other option

+- Perhaps there are other rules in your htaccess that interferes with the rules?
+- Perhaps you are using *nginx* to serve image files, which means Apache does not get the chance to process the request.
+You then need to reconfigure your server setup

+If you *do* get a report, see what it says.
+As with ```&reconvert```, you can set up *WebP convert* options.
+Ie. appending "&debug&preferred-converters=gd" will configure *WebP convert* to try the *gd* converter before the other converters.

 ## Limitations